Ace your TExES

 waiver.
 However,

-before you can apply to this waiver to attempt the exam a sixth time you must satisfy the waiver
+before you can apply to this waiver to attempt the exam a sixth time you must satisfy the

 requirements.
-Click this link
+Click this

 to download the

 waiver application.
-Section D of the waiver applies to all TExES exams and determines
+Section D of the waiver applies to all TExES exams and

-the number of clock-hours of educational activity you must complete before you can submit the
+the number of clock-hours of educational activity you must complete before you can submit

 waiver application to be approved by TEA.
-Click this link
+Click this

 for help